 This tutorial demonstrates how to customize the Excel Ribbon.

 The Ribbon in Excel allows you to access commands and features available.
-The most popular and used commands and features are by default on the Ribbon.
-You may wish to add commands that you use on a daily basis or add new features to the Ribbon that don’t currently exist.
+The most popular and used commands and features are on the Ribbon by default.
+You may wish to add commands you use daily, or add new features to the Ribbon that don’t currently exist.
 There are several ways to customize the Ribbon.

-To start, right-click on the Ribbon, and then select Customize the Ribbon.
+To start, right-click on the Ribbon, and then click Customize the Ribbon…

-In the Ribbon, select File > Options and then select Customize Ribbon.
+In the Ribbon, go to File > Options > Customize Ribbon.

-To show these tabs in the Ribbon, make sure the box next to those two Ribbon options is checked.
+- To show these tabs in the Ribbon, make sure the box next to those two options is checked.

-In Customize Ribbon Options, you can also move the location of tabs on the Ribbon.
+In Customize Ribbon Options, you can also move tabs.

-Select the tab you wish to move, and then click on the Move Up (to move the tab to the left on the Ribbon), or the Move Down (to move the tab to the right on the Ribbon) button.
+- Select the tab you wish to move, and then click the Move Up (to move the tab to the left on the Ribbon) button or the Move Down (to move the tab to the right) button.